 5. Registration tied to a machine.

 The basic premise is similar to locking your car.
 You know that if a capable thief wanted to, he could steal it whenever he wanted.
-However, a minimum amount of security will help the honest people stay honest by removing temptation and deter the lowlifes who might want to take your brand new car for a joy ride.
+However, a minimum amount of security will help the honest people stay honest by removing temptation and will deter the lowlifes who might want to take your brand new car for a joy ride.
 But at the same time, drivers generally don’t want anything more onerous than a key protecting their vehicle.
 My feeling is that software protection is similar to this.

 After much searching, I came across the following information that I thought might be helpful to others as well as some solutions we are considering.